ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/lifetimes/index.md

 ﻿# Object Lifetimes

-As with most IOC containers, Rezolver understands three primary lifetimes for the objects it produces, including support for automatic disposal of `IDisposable` objects when an @Rezolver.IContainerScope is used.
+As with most IOC containers, Rezolver understands three primary lifetimes for the objects it produces, including support for automatic disposal of `IDisposable` objects when an @Rezolver.ContainerScope is used.

 # Transient Objects

-This is what's ultimately produced by a Rezolver @Rezolver.IContainer most of the time - a transient object is created when needed and thrown away when no longer required.
+This is what's ultimately produced by a Rezolver @Rezolver.Container most of the time - a transient object is created when requested from the container.
 It's the same as using `new` to create an instance inside a function and then allowing it to go out of scope when that function returns.

 [Read more about transient objects](transient.md).